New Super Mario Bros.: Reception

-New Super Mario Bros.s graphics and audio also received praise in a number of reviews.
-The Computer and Video Games magazine was entertained by the "finely crafted slice of Mario", along with the extra minigames offered.
-They believed that the audio was very good for a Nintendo DS game, predicting that "it'd still scare the pants off the hard-of-hearing."
+New Super Mario Bros.s graphics and audio also received praise for their evolution from previous games by incorporating 3D models and striking a good balance of new and returning audio.
+GameSpot lauded the game's visual style by calling it "fantastic" and praised it "simultaneously reminding you of the older games while using polygonal graphics and effects very well, making the levels and characters all look really, really impressive", and additionally praised its music and sound effects for having "just enough old or remixed Mario music and sound effects in there to remind you of the older games" and "just enough newer-sounding stuff".
+Computer and Video Games believed that the audio was very good for a Nintendo DS game, predicting that "it'd still scare the pants off the hard-of-hearing".
 Though New Super Mario Bros. is a 2D game, GameSpy still found that the 2D and 3D elements blended together perfectly in the game.
-The game's overall experience pleased 1UP.com, which applauded Nintendo's ability to once again create an enjoyable, solid, and challenging portable experience.